Sharp thresholds for the Escobar functional: the Escobar-Willmore mass, geometric selection, and compactness trichotomy: Escobar I: Hemisphere coercivity, transfer to (M,g) , and first-order expansion

 \begin{remark} In dimension $n=3$ the Escobar optimizer $U_+$ on $\R^3_+$ satisfies $U_+(y',0)\sim |y'|^{-1}$ as $|y'|\to\infty$, so its $L^2$ trace diverges logarithmically.
 Consequently,

 are infinite, and the ratios $\mathfrak g^{(1)}$, $\mathfrak g^{(1)}_{\tan}$ and $\Theta$ (as defined in \S\ref{par:moments-first}) are not meaningful in $n=3$.

 Whenever we need harmonic moment identities in $n=3$, we apply Lemma~\ref{lem:harmonic-y-moments} only to harmonic functions with finite $L^2$ trace (for instance, harmonic extensions of truncated boundary data), and we use the resulting identities at the level of intermediate estimates.
-For the model optimizer $U_+$ itself, and for the first-order coefficient $\rho_3^{\mathrm{conf}}$ in the one-bubble Escobar expansion on $(M,g)$,
+For the model optimizer $U_+$ itself, the first-order correction to the Escobar quotient on $(M,g)$ involves a \emph{logarithmic} term in $n=3$.
+However, the conformal cancellation mechanism (Lemma~\ref{lem:rho-positive}) shows that both the boundary and bulk logarithmic contributions cancel exactly:

-we \emph{do not} rely on any renormalized bulk-moment formula on $\R^3_+$.
-Instead, $\rho_3^{\mathrm{conf}}>0$ is defined via the spherical model (Cayley pullback to $S^3_+$) and the corresponding first-order expansion on the hemisphere.
-By conformal invariance $C^*_{\mathrm{Esc}}(S^3_+)=S_\ast$, so the same coefficient governs the flat model.
-See Remark~\ref{remark:Explicit_constant} in the Escobar II section.
-Thus, in $n=3$ we treat $\rho_3^{\mathrm{conf}}$ as a geometric constant determined by the model problem, without asserting any explicit representation in terms of $(\mathfrak g^{(1)},\mathfrak g^{(1)}_{\tan},\Theta)$. \end{remark}